 Treatment may also be prescribed for complications of neuropathy.
 This could be GI (gastrointestinal) problems, dizziness and weakness, and urinary or sexual problems.

 One complication of neuropathy can happen when the bladder becomes paralyzed.
 When this happens, the nerves of the bladder no longer respond normally as the bladder fills with urine.
 As a result, urine remains in the bladder, leading to urinary tract infections.

 Neuropathy may cause erectile dysfunction (ED) when it affects the nerves that control erection.
 However, the desire for sex does not usually fall.

-Diarrhea may occur when the nerves that control the small intestine are damaged.
-The diarrhea occurs mostly at night.
+Diarrhea may happen when the nerves that control the small intestine are damaged.
+The diarrhea happens mostly at night.
 Constipation is another result of damage to nerves in the intestines.

 Sometimes, the stomach is also affected.
-It may lose the ability to move food easily through the digestive system, causing vomiting and bloating.
-This is called gastroparesis.
+It may lose the ability to move food easily through the digestive system.
+This causes vomiting and bloating and is called gastroparesis.
 It changes how fast the body absorbs food.
 It can make it more difficult to match insulin doses to food portions.

-Vision can also be affected by retinopathy, which begins with changes in blood vessels of the retina.
+Vision can also be affected by retinopathy.
+This begins with changes in blood vessels of the retina.
 This affects the light-sensitive tissues at the back of the eye.
 In some cases, the blood vessels can swell or leak fluid.
 In other cases, there is abnormal growth of new blood vessels on the surface of the retina.
 Over time, this can lead to vision loss and blindness.

-Your eye care doctor may treat retinopathy by using a laser to make tiny burns.
+Your eye healthcare provider may treat retinopathy by using a laser to make tiny burns.
 These burns seal the blood vessels and stop them from growing and leaking.